 Some stakeholders and legal scholars comment that the standard of review in an unreasonable delay case varies between jurisdictions, is ever evolving, is not always crystal clear, and is based on so many vague factors as to allow courts to support "virtually any conclusion they want to reach."
-60 Several jurisdictions follow the D.C.
+Several jurisdictions follow the D.C.
 Circuit's six-prong test for reviewing unreasonable delay under Section 706(1) of the APA, as developed in Telecommunications Research & Action Center (TRAC) v.
 FCC:

-- (1) The time agencies take to make decisions must be governed by a "rule of reason"; - (2) Where Congress has provided a timetable or other indication of the speed with which it expects the agency to proceed in the enabling statute, that statutory scheme may supply content for this rule of reason; - (3) Delays that might be reasonable in the sphere of economic regulation are less tolerable when human health and welfare are at stake; - (4) The court should consider the effect of expediting delayed action on agency activities of a higher or competing priority; - (5) The court should also take into account the nature and extent of the interests prejudiced by delay; and - (6) The court need not find any impropriety lurking behind agency lassitude in order to hold that agency action is unreasonably delayed.61
+- (1) The time agencies take to make decisions must be governed by a "rule of reason"; - (2) Where Congress has provided a timetable or other indication of the speed with which it expects the agency to proceed in the enabling statute, that statutory scheme may supply content for this rule of reason; - (3) Delays that might be reasonable in the sphere of economic regulation are less tolerable when human health and welfare are at stake; - (4) The court should consider the effect of expediting delayed action on agency activities of a higher or competing priority; - (5) The court should also take into account the nature and extent of the interests prejudiced by delay; and - (6) The court need not find any impropriety lurking behind agency lassitude in order to hold that agency action is unreasonably delayed.62

 However, the D.C.
-Circuit "has never attempted to explain the relationship between the factors, their comparative importance, or if any factors are absolutely necessary or independently sufficient."62 The court has indicated that the first TRAC factor may be the "most important"63 and is essential to maintaining the credibility of regulatory regimes.64 The third factor (human health and welfare) may sometimes tip the scales, but is not supposed to dominate the test, especially since some agencies' entire dockets involve health and welfare issues.65 The courts are reluctant to force
+Circuit "has never attempted to explain the relationship between the factors, their comparative importance, or if any factors are absolutely necessary or independently sufficient."63 The court has indicated that the first TRAC factor may be the "most important"64 and is essential to maintaining the credibility of regulatory regimes.65 The third factor (human health and welfare) may sometimes tip the scales, but is not supposed to dominate the test, especially since some agencies' entire dockets involve health and welfare issues.66 The courts are reluctant to force agencies to act on one particular petition when the result would simply move the litigant's petitions to the "head of the queue" and "move all others back one space [producing] no net gain."67 More

-59 See cases cited supra note 47 and infra notes 70 through 82.
+60 See cases cited supra note 48 and infra notes 71 through 83.
 See also Mendoza v.
 DOJ, 89-cv-1979 (D.D.C.
 1990) (explaining in dicta that "agencies are obligated to fully and promptly consider rulemaking petitions and provide a petitioner with a prompt reply") (emphasis added).

-60 See Michael D. Sant'Ambrogio, Agency Delays: How A Principal-Agent Approach Can Inform Judicial and Executive Branch Review of Agency Foot-Dragging, 79 Geo.
-Wash.
+61 See Michael D. Sant'Ambrogio, Agency Delays: How A Principal-Agent Approach Can Inform Judicial and Executive Branch Review of Agency Foot-Dragging, 79 Geo.
+WASH.
 L. Rev. 1381, 1413-14 (2011).

-61 TRAC, 750 F.2d 70, 80 (D.C.
+62 TRAC, 750 F.2d 70, 80 (D.C.
 Cir.
 1984).
 No court has rejected TRAC's reasoning.
-Pierce, supra note 54, at 1069.
+Pierce, supra note 55, at 1069.
 See, e.g., Shinnecock Indian Nation v.
 Kempthorne, 2008 U.S. Dist.
 LEXIS 75826 (E.D.N.Y.
 2008) (following TRAC); but see Karimushan v.
 Chertoff, 2008 U.S. Dist.
 LEXIS 47167 (E.D.
 Pa.
 2008) (following a slightly different four-part test for unreasonable delays established by the Third Circuit).

-62 Sant'Ambrogio, supra note 60, at 1412.
+63 Sant'Ambrogio, supra note 61, at 1412.
 Though as to the last factors, "[w]here the agency has manifested bad faith . . ., the agency will have a hard time claiming legitimacy for its priorities."
 In re Barr Labs, 930 F.2d 72, 76 (D.C.
 Cir.
 1991) (determining that "utter indifference to congressional deadlines" or "singling out a party for bad treatment" will undermine an agency's argument that it was prioritizing its actions).

-63 In re Core Communs., Inc., 531 F.3d 849, 855 (D.C.
+64 In re Core Communs., Inc., 531 F.3d 849, 855 (D.C.
 Cir.
 2008).